Cultural Psychology Careers

 Salary and Wage Estimates for Cultural Psychologists

-Although the field of cultural psychology is expanding and growing, it is still a relatively new field with no specific salary information listed by the US Bureau of Labor Statistics (BLS).
-However, the BLS does list an annual median salary of $72,580 for psychologists in general, and job growth that is expected to grow by as much as 19-percent between 2014 and 2024, which is much faster than average for all occupations.
+Although the field of cultural psychology is expanding and growing, it is still a relatively new field with no specific salary information listed by the Bureau of Labor Statistics (BLS).

 Job Outlook for Cultural Psychologists

 Cultural psychologists work in a variety of settings.
 For this reason, the job outlook can fluctuate greatly.
-However, as the growth rate of 19-percent expected by the BLS is the average rate of growth, and the field of cultural psychology is thriving, it is safe to say that individuals in this field can expect much stronger job growth, depending on education, sector, and geographic location.
+However, considering the BLS expects employment for psychologists to grow by 6% through 2031, and the field of cultural psychology is thriving, it is safe to say that individuals in this field can expect favorable job growth, depending on education, sector, and geographic location.

 For example, because cultural psychologists are concerned with cultural diversity, they may choose to use their knowledge and expertise in the field of industrial-organizational psychology.
-The BLS expects this sector to grow at 53-percent through 2022.
-Likewise, individuals who choose to counsel people in a clinical setting can expect job growth of 19-percent and see wages for the top 10-percent at nearly $117,000 per year.
-Those who wish to open a private practice or work in a mental health care facility can expect to see an average of 11-percent job growth.
+The BLS expects this sector to grow at 4% through 2031.
+Individuals who choose to counsel people in a clinical setting can expect job growth of 10% and see wages for the top 10% at nearly $170,000 per year.
+Cultural psychologists may also want to investigate opportunities in the social services sector where demand for psychologists is expected to grow by 24% through 2031.

 In general, psychologists with a bachelor’s or master’s degree can expect a more competitive job market, while psychologists with doctorates can expect greater pay and lower unemployment rates.